 My history as a developer

 I have a computer engineering degree (BS, Michigan State university, 2010).
 When I graduated, I was about at the same level as most fresh CS graduates: strong on theory but not much practical experience.
 My first post-college job was as a "controls design engineer".
 I spent three years programming industrial computers (mostly Allen-Bradley and Siemens PLCs and HMIs for factories).
 It was a good experience, I learned a lot, and got pretty good at it, but it was industry-specific --I wasn't getting any marketable experience outside of the narrow field that my first job happened to be in.
-The next four years I spent building things, taking care of my daughter and writing.
+The next several years I spent building things, taking care of my daughter and writing.
 This was largely personal time, and although the gap on my resume may raise some eyebrows, I did things that were important to me, and I have no regrets.
+Later, I left the United States.
+I lived in Latvia for a while, and am currently in Odessa, Ukraine.

 The following sections describe software I have written.
 To anyone curious, most of the code is available on Github.